 No matter what tactics you explore to reduce stress, remember that small amounts of stress are inevitable.
-As Dr. Yu explained, the most important thing is to keep a balance.
+The most important thing is to maintain balance, Dr. Yu says.

-“Moderation was considered a virtue even in the days of the ancient Greeks, and it remains true today,” he said.
-“While moderate amounts of stress at work may be conducive to motivation and job performance, excessive or extreme stress almost always predispose us to harm.”
+“Moderation was considered a virtue even in the days of the ancient Greeks, and it remains true today,” he says.
+“While moderate amounts of stress at work may be conducive to motivation and job performance, excessive or extreme stress almost always predisposes us to harm.”